Logo

 Cointelegraph: Dedicated Crypto News App

-Cointelegraph is our top pick if you want a publication-style mobile news experience focused on crypto headlines and market coverage.
-If you want more options to compare, CoinDesk, Decrypt, and The Block are also popular choices for editorial crypto reporting, while CoinMarketCap can be a better fit if you prefer news alongside market data and tracking.
+Cointelegraph is a publication-style mobile news experience focused on crypto headlines and market coverage.
+If you want more outlets for editorial reporting, CoinDesk, Decrypt, and The Block are also used by many readers.
+If you prefer news alongside market data and tracking, CoinMarketCap can be a better fit.

 • Pros: Trusted source for crypto news and market analysis.